Frequently Asked Questions

 Submit an inquiry through our sales tax inquiry mailbox on this webpage at email@example.com.

 Are newspapers taxable?

 On April 1, 2016, Act 25 and Act 26 of the First Extraordinary Session went into effect.
 These acts made newspapers taxable at the rate of 5% from April 1, 2016 through June 30, 2016 and at 3% from July 1, 2016 - June 30, 2018.
 After June 30, 2018, these Acts are set to expire and newspapers will not be subject to tax.
-See the table of Act 25 and 26 – Taxable Rate of Transactions for Exemptions and Exclusions (R-1002A) posted on the LDR website.
+See the table on R-1002A, Act 25 and 26 – Taxable Rate of Transactions for Exemptions and Exclusions posted on the LDR website.

 If a vendor does not charge us sales tax, isn't that their fault?
 Why don't you go to the vendor to collect the tax?